misia-mm/LESHI/README.md

 ```
 Currently under development

-It LESHI is used in your work, please cite this paper:
+If LESHI is used in your work, please cite this paper:
 https://ui.adsabs.harvard.edu/abs/2026MNRAS.tmp.1055M/abstract